ClearPoint Neuro Announces Exclusive Multi-Year Licensing Agreement with UCSF for Innovative Intra-Cerebral Cellular Delivery Platform

-/EIN News/ -- SOLANA BEACH, Calif., March 28, 2023 (GLOBE NEWSWIRE) -- ClearPoint Neuro, Inc. (NASDAQ: CLPT) (the “Company”), a global therapy-enabling platform company providing navigation and delivery to the brain, today announced an exclusive multi-year licensing agreement of intellectual property from UC San Francisco (UCSF) through its Innovation Ventures group to develop and commercialize a radially branching cellular delivery device for use both in the Operating Room under fluoroscopy/CT guidance and under MRI guidance.
+SOLANA BEACH, Calif., March 28, 2023 (GLOBE NEWSWIRE) -- ClearPoint Neuro, Inc. CLPT (the "Company"), a global therapy-enabling platform company providing navigation and delivery to the brain, today announced an exclusive multi-year licensing agreement of intellectual property from UC San Francisco (UCSF) through its Innovation Ventures group to develop and commercialize a radially branching cellular delivery device for use both in the Operating Room under fluoroscopy/CT guidance and under MRI guidance.

 "This invention will help clinicians guide the delivery of biologic therapies — from stem cell transplants to gene therapy vectors — to specific locations in the human brain with real-time image guidance," said Dr. Daniel Lim, MD, PhD, Professor of Neurological Surgery at UCSF.
 "By helping surgeons tailor biologic delivery to individual patient anatomy and specific diseases, I hope that this invention can contribute importantly to the successful treatment of neurological disorders such as Parkinson's disease."
 Dr. Lim and colleagues published preliminary pre-clinical results in Molecular Therapy demonstrating successful deposition of cells to multiple targets using the radially branched deployment device in the MRI, guided by the ClearPoint Neuro Navigation platform.1